vincent-van-hoef/GrandChallenge_QC/README.md

 ### Input

 Most important is the list of samples: a headerless txt file with the path to the full fastq(.gz) file seperated by a tab from a filename.
 For now, I just use R2 and only one lane per sample.
-The script collectSample.sh (included here) finds and formats an input file based on oart of the sample names; here the JUQ001-JUQ099 substring.
+The script collectSample.sh (included here) finds and formats an input file based on part of the sample names; here the JUQ001-JUQ099 substring.

+### Output

+Three txt files describing (1) correlation coefficients between all samples, (2) all sample combinations above a certain threshold ("matching" samples) and (3) a correlation matrix.
+Most useful is probably the pdf showing a dendrogram of all samples.
+So far, the way samples are being clustered together is the easiest way to assess relatedness.